The Day of the Dwarf

 everyone else got up to watch the rolls.
 Dan kept Asmodeus’s rolls

 secret, however.
 “Ties do not count,” Dan added.
-The game began.
+The Game began.

-announced,” Asmodeus rolls a zero six.”
+announced,” Asmodeus rolls a 0 6.”

 We felt pretty good about that, though the chances were slim of